liqili/MacBook_Enable_NVME_ASPM_EFI/README.md

 }
 ```

-6. Download rEFInd release code, you can download the source code and build it as well.
+6. Download rEFInd release package, you can download the source code and build it as well.
    https://sourceforge.net/projects/refind/

 6. Follow rEFInd manual installation instructions to prepare the EFI.